 With the Solitary Islands Marine Park home to such diverse habitats, there is much to explore and discover beneath the surface.
 Here, species co-exist in remarkable ways and divers and snorkellers can observe tropical, sub-tropical and temperate species in the same marine environment.
 Sting rays, turtles, grey nurse sharks, blue gropers and giant cuttlefish are just some of the many marine creatures that divers and snorkellers see regularly.
 While there are locations suitable for shore dives, most divers prefer to venture offshore to experience the wondrous marine life.

-It’s a thrill to see these magnificent mammals from a boat or headland, but to swim underwater with them is something for the bucket-list.
-Coffs Harbour’s own Jetty Dive is one of very few operators in Australia licenced to offer this activity.
+It’s a thrill to see these magnificent mammals from a boat or headland, but to swim underwater with them is something on the bucket list.
+Coffs Harbour’s own Jetty Dive is one of the very few operators in Australia licenced to offer this activity.
 They were the first in NSW to deliver a sustainable, eco-focussed and non-invasive experience.
 Hear the unique sounds and songs of humpbacks and watch these elegant creatures up close and personal – all 40 tonnes of them.
 For those of you with an adventurous spirit, swimming with whales is a must!

 SUPing / Canoeing / Kayaking